General terms and conditions applicable to all financial aid for research, development and innovation

 Notification thresholds

-State aids which exceed a certain amount are subject to a notification procedure to the European Commission.
+Whenever any state aid exceeds a certain threshold, the European Commission must be notified.
 The Luxembourg government has therefore decided not to grant any aid which exceeds the following thresholds:

-• for aid for consultancy in favour of SMEs: EUR 2.2 million per undertaking, per project;
+- for aid for consultancy services in support of SMEs: EUR 2.2 million per undertaking, per project;

-• for aid for start-ups: EUR 800,000 or EUR 1.2 million for beneficiaries established in assisted areas meeting the conditions of Article 107(3)(c) of the Treaty;
+- for aid for start-ups: EUR 1 million or EUR 1.5 million for beneficiaries established in assisted areas meeting the conditions of Article 107(3)(c) of the Treaty;

-• for aid for innovation clusters: EUR 10 million per innovation cluster;
+- for financial aid for innovation clusters: EUR 10 million per innovation cluster;

-• for aid for process and organisational innovation: EUR 12.5 million per undertaking, per project.
+- for financial aid for process and organisational innovation: EUR 12.5 million per undertaking, per project.

-The above thresholds shall not be circumvented by artificially splitting up the aid schemes or aid projects.
+The above thresholds may not be circumvented by artificially splitting up the aid schemes or aid projects.

 Deggendorf Principle